Neko-Box-Coder/MicroOmni/README.md

     - **alt-q**: Abort

 ### ⚙️ Fuzzy Search Settings
-- `OmniFzfCmd`: The `fzf` location.
+- `MicroOmni.FzfCmd`: The `fzf` location.
     - Defaults to `"fzf"`
-- `OmniNewFileMethod`: How to open the new file.
+- `MicroOmni.NewFileMethod`: How to open the new file.
 Available options are:
     - `smart_newtab`: (Default) Opens the new file in newtab if not opened already
     - `thispane`: Opens in current pane
     - `newtab`: Opens in new tab
     - `vsplit`: Opens in new pane as vertical split
     - `hsplit`: Opens in new pane as horizontal split
-- `OmniGlobalSearchArgs`: Argument to be passed to fzf.
+- `MicroOmni.GlobalSearchArgs`: Argument to be passed to fzf.
 It defaults to the following:
 ```lua
 Common.OmniContentArgs =
             "--header='enter: select | alt-enter: output filtered results | alt-q/esc: exit | "..